linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-3/index.md

 ### The best way to deploy Kubernetes

-*The best way to deploy Kubernetes is to get someone else to do it for us.*
+> *"The best way to deploy Kubernetes is to get someone else to do it for us."*

-(Me, ever since I've been working with Kubernetes)
+\- **Me**, ever since I've been working with Kubernetes

 ### Managed Kubernetes